mathusalini/Optilens/README.md

      "pages": 2
    }

-**Why Supabase?**
-- Provides a cloud SQL database (PostgreSQL)
-- Keeps your scraped Amazon data organized and persistent
-- Enables realtime access for dashboards and apps
-- No manual backend coding required
-- Integrates easily with Python and React

-**In this project:**
-We use Supabase to store pendant light product data (titles, prices, ratings, reviews, image URLs, and product links) fetched via Oxylabs.
-This allows long-term market analysis, visualization, and future mobile app integration.

 ### Why We Use Oxylabs
 - Amazon cannot be scraped directly due to dynamic content and anti-bot protection.